Find a Pest Control Professional

 What Do Bald-Faced Hornets Look Like?

-Bald-faced hornets greatly resemble their yellowjacket relatives, with black bodies and a predominantly white-patterned face.
+If you see what looks like a black and white wasp, you may be looking at a bald-faced hornet.
+They greatly resemble their yellowjacket relatives, but with black bodies and a predominantly white-patterned face.
 They also have two slanted lines running from their midsection towards their head and on the latter part of their abdomen.
 Like yellowjackets and paper wasps, the surface of their upper-midsection almost looks triangular from the side.

 Queen bald-faced hornets are larger in size than their adult-worker counterparts.
 Their aerial nests are grey and paper-like, but they are enclosed unlike the open cone structure of other stinging hornets and insects, like yellowjackets and paper wasps.

-A bald-faced hornet infestation is clearly visible with the presence of a nest, which would be suspended above the ground.
-There will also be worker bald-faced hornets flying around the nest and nearby area if there is an infestation.
+You will most easily recognize a bald-faced hornet infestation by the presence of a nest, likely suspended above the ground.
+You will also find worker bald-faced hornets flying around the nest and nearby area.

 Bald-faced Hornet Photos